Scott Kazmir, Starting Pitcher, Atlanta Braves

 Birthplace: Houston, Texas

-Scott Kazmir, starting pitcher for the Los Angeles Dodgers, was a star pitcher and football player in high school.
+Scott Kazmir, starting pitcher for the Atlanta Braves, was a star pitcher and football player in high school.
 The New York Mets drafted him in 2002 but he only played in their minor league system before they traded him to the Tampa Bay Rays in 2004.
 That season, he played in 8 games with the Rays.

 In 2002, his first full season as a starting pitcher with the Rays, Kazmir pitched 186.0 innings in 32 games.
 He had a 10-9 win-loss record with a 3.77 ERA.
 The following season, he finished with a career low ERA of 3.24.